Find synonyms Find exact match

 The appearance of tinea pedis, cruris, and corporis can be modified in patients who have inappropriately been treated with topical steroids.
 This is referred to as tinea incognito (picture 15).
 Patients can have diminished erythema without the typical scaling erythematous border, or can develop a folliculitis (Majocchi's granuloma) that may require oral antifungal therapy.
 (See 'Majocchi's granuloma' below.)

-Diagnosis — A KOH preparation will show the segmented hyphae and arthrospores characteristic of all dermatophyte infections (picture 7B).
+Diagnosis — A potassium hydroxide (KOH) preparation will show the segmented hyphae and arthrospores characteristic of all dermatophyte infections (picture 7B).
 Highest yields are obtained from material taken from the active border of the lesion.
 Cultures (on Sabouraud's medium) can also be used to confirm the diagnosis.
 (See "Dermatologic procedures", section on 'Potassium hydroxide (KOH) prep' and "Dermatologic procedures", section on 'Fungal culture'.)

 Erythema annulare centrifugum, an inflammatory skin disorder of unknown etiology, also exhibits annular erythematous plaques (picture 17A-B).
 A trailing rim of scale is often evident in the superficial variant of this disorder.
 Patients with nummular eczema, psoriasis, subacute cutaneous lupus erythematosus, and pityriasis rosea may also possess lesions that resemble the annular scaly plaques associated with tinea corporis.